Selling Data to an Agent with Endogenous Information: Model

 \end{assumption}

-Intuitively, \cref{asp:concatenation} assumes that the set of possible experiments is closed under sequential learning, and the cost function exhibits preference for one-shot learning.\footnote{\citet{bloedel2020cost} provide a characterization for the cost function to be indifference for one-shot learning with additional regularity assumptions.
-In our paper, we only need to assume weak preference for one-shot learning, and the additional regularity assumptions in \citet{bloedel2020cost} are not essential. } This captures the scenario where the agent can repeatedly conduct feasible experiments based on her current posterior belief.
-Next we illustrate several examples that satisfies the above assumptions. \begin{itemize} \item $\experiments$ is a singleton.
+Intuitively, \cref{asp:concatenation} assumes that the set of possible experiments is closed under sequential learning, and the cost function exhibits a preference for one-shot learning.\footnote{\citet*{bloedel2020cost} provide a characterization for the cost function to be indifferent for one-shot learning with additional regularity assumptions.
+In our paper, we only need to assume a weak preference for one-shot learning, and the additional regularity assumptions in \citet*{bloedel2020cost} are not needed here. } This captures the scenario where the agent can repeatedly conduct feasible experiments based on her current posterior belief.
+Next, we illustrate several examples that satisfy the above assumptions. \begin{itemize} \item $\experiments$ is a singleton.
 In this case, the unique experiment $\noexp \in \experiments$ is null experiment with zero cost.